super-heavy-milk/blog/content/posts/security-plus-retake.md

 ### Encryption

-Encryption is just fucking up you data in a way that only you can un-fuck it.
+Encryption is scrambling your data in a way that only you can unscramble it.

 - It's used for covering up _Personally Identifiable Information_ (PII)

 ### Access Controls

-So, like, uh - this is all about control and power and shit.
+So, like, uh - this is all about control and power.

 - _Identification_ - User names, claiming a user name, etc.
 - _Authentication_ - How users prove their identify.
 Passwords, fingerprints, etc.